CODJointOps/lastfm-discord-rp/README.md

 ## Running

+Renamed "config.example.json" to "config.json and fill it out with the correct information.
-Open the scripts folder and run either start.bat or start.sh depending on OS.
+After that, open the scripts folder and run either start.bat or start.sh depending on OS.

 ## FAQ